dorcastan/cvwo-assignment/docs/Journal.md

 # My Learning Journal

+## 04 Jan 20: Entry 101

+Attempted to edit to-dos on separate pages, but gave up because I couldn't find an elegant way to pass existing values into the input fields.
+Might try again some other time.
+Learning point:
+1. It's possible to use URLs to pass information to a React component (through routing)

+Also, spent lots of time debugging 400 (Bad Request) errors for my `PUT` request.
+While figuring out what *wasn't* buggy, I learnt:

+2. How Rails maps HTTP requests to controller actions (i.e. one reason why `rails routes` is useful)
+3. The default actions provided for a Rails resource (i.e. why I don't need to write my own create/update actions)
+4. What an X-CSRF-Token is and why it's used

 ## 30 Dec 19: Entry 4

 Tidying up mid-assignment submission.
 Realised I didn't properly design the